roddhjav/apparmor.d/docs/development/internal.md

 **[<span class="pg-red">:material-tag-heart-outline: abi/4.0</span>]("Minimum version")**

-The flag `attach_disconnect` control how disconnected paths are handled.
-It determines if pathnames resolved to be outside the namespace are attached to the root (ie. have the `/` character prepended).
+The flag `attach_disconnect` controls how disconnected paths are handled.
+It determines if pathnames resolved to be outside the namespace are attached to the root (i.e., have the `/` character prepended).
 It is a security issue as it allows disconnected paths to alias to other files that exist in the file name.
 Therefore, it is only provided to work around problems that can arise with sandboxed programs.

-AppAmor 4.0 provides the `attach_disconnect.path` flag allowing to reattach this path to a prefix that is not `/`.
-When used it provides an important security improvement from AppArmor 3.0.
+AppArmor 4.0 provides the `attach_disconnect.path` flag allowing to reattach this path to a prefix that is not `/`.
+When used, it provides an important security improvement over AppArmor 3.0.

 **`apparmor.d`** uses `attach_disconnect.path` by **default and automatically** on all profiles with the `attach_disconnect` flag.
 The attached path is set to `@{att}` a new dynamically generated variable set at build time in the preamble of all profile to be: